 Strengthening: Which of the following strengthens/supports the argument?

 Inference: Which of the following is strengthened/supported by the argument?

 Purpose and strategy for these questions are completely different so pay more attention when reading these two question types.

 7. YES/NO; Evaluate question type?

-Evaluate questions fall under assumption questions category like strengthen and weaken questions.
-Yes/No question in evaluate question type is as important as Negation question in assumption question type.
+Evaluate the GMAT questions if they fall under the assumption questions category like strengthen and weaken questions.
+Yes/No question in evaluating question type is as important as Negation question in the assumption question type.